baldaquin.config — Configuration#

 Keep in mind that configurations are never read from file—they come to life with all the parameters set to their default values, and then they can be updated from a JSON file.

-When you think about, this makes extending and/or modifying existing configurations much easier as, once the concrete class is changed, all existing configuration files are automatically updated transparantly, and in case one edits a file by hand, any mistake will be promptly signaled (and corrected) without compromising the validity of the configuration object.
+When you think about, this makes extending and/or modifying existing configurations much easier as, once the concrete class is changed, all existing configuration files are automatically updated transparently, and in case one edits a file by hand, any mistake will be promptly signaled (and corrected) without compromising the validity of the configuration object.

 Module documentation#